rubensauchelli/platform-template/documentation/database-guide.md

 # Database Schema Documentation

-The SCR Extraction Tool uses PostgreSQL as its primary database with Prisma ORM for type-safe database operations.
+The Omniflo Platform uses PostgreSQL as its primary database with Prisma ORM for type-safe database operations.
 This document outlines the database schema, relationships between models, and their purpose within the application.

 ## Database Technology